FedOCR: Communication-Efficient Federated Learning for Scene Text Recognition: Methodology

 \subsubsection{Text Recognizer.}

-~Following the above methods, we can improve any existing text recognition algorithms to construct a lightweight text recognizer.
+Following the above methods, we can improve any existing text recognition algorithms to construct a lightweight text recognizer.
 Specifically, in our experiments, we optimize a classical text recognizer, ASTER~\cite{shi2018aster}.
 We replace the encoder in ASTER with ShuffleNetV2~\cite{ma2018shufflenet} and apply the hashing technique to the entire model parameters.
-Especially, we do not compress the parameters of batch normalization layers in networks, because there are only a few parameters.
 Benefited from hashing techniques and lightweight networks, we successfully decrease communication costs to a large extent in our federated learning framework.

 Moreover, we keep the network structure and experiment settings the same with ASTER as much as possible.
-We briefly introduce the method of scene text recognition as follows: Firstly, an input image is rectified by a rectification network before sent into a recognition network.
+Similar to ASTER, the text recognizer in our experiments consists of a rectification network, a lightweight convolutional encoder, and an attentional sequence-to-sequence model.
+We briefly introduce the method of scene text recognition as follows: Firstly, an input image is rectified by a rectification network before being sent into a recognition network.
 The rectification network based on the Spatial Transformer Network (STN) aims to rectify perspective or curved texts.
 Secondly, we use a lightweight neural network as the encoder to extract the feature sequence from the rectified image.
 Lastly, we use an attentional sequence-to-sequence model as the decoder to translate the feature sequence.
-During inference, we use a beam search algorithm by holding five candidates with the highest accumulative scores at every step.
+During inference, we use beam searching by holding five candidates with the highest accumulative scores at every step.